-Computer science and information
+Synergies in developing solutions for development of information technologies

+In the area of application of mathematics in developing information technologies there is a synergy of all of the workgroups at the department.
+In the area of application of mathematics in developing computer science and information technologies there is a collaboration of the Department of Mathematics with Croatian companies that develop advanced technology.
+Within the project of development of a vectorized map of Adriatic our experts helped develop a method to approximate the Croatian coastline so that the error of the approximation is smaller than the error of the GPS system.
+There is currently one junior researcher at the Department working on the common technological project which is completely financed by a private company.
+The goal of this project is to propose innovations in area of providing telematic solutions (that is integrated use of telecommunications and ICT) in street navigation.
+The project will unify activities of the groups for discrete mathematics and mathematical statistics with the activities of the research group developing modern mathematical software.
 On the other side, the problem of the safe communication through an unsafe communication channel connects activities of the researchers from pure mathematics with practitioners that develop modern information systems.
 Methods that have usually been used during history for encrypting messages were the substitution and transposition of the basic elements of text (letters, blocks of letters, binary digits).
 A combination of these two methods, can be found today even in the most modern symmetrical cryptosystems.
 Asymmetrical cryptosystems or cryptosystems with public key appeared in the 70's.
 For encryption they use functions which are "unilateral" (they are easily computed, but their inversion is very difficult).
-It means that the function for encrypting can be public, while development of information technologies
+It means that the function for encrypting can be public, while unilateral function is based on "hard" mathematical problems, like factorization of large natural numbers, and logarithms in finite groups.

-In the area of application of mathematics in developing information technologies there is a synergy of all of the workgroups at the department.

-In the area of application of mathematics in developing computer science and information technologies there is a collaboration of the Department of Mathematics with Croatian companies that develop advanced technology.
-Within the project of development of a vectorized map of Adriatic our experts helped develop a method to approximate the Croatian coastline so that the error of the approximation is smaller than the error of the GPS system.
-There is currently one junior researcher at the Department working on the common technological project which is completely financed by a private company.
-The goal of this project is to propose innovations in area of providing only a function for decryption must be secret.
-The structure of unilateral function is based on "hard" mathematical problems, like factorization of large natural numbers, and logarithms in

 In addition, employees of the department gave important contributions in applications that range from problems of identification of vessels when controlling the sea border to analytical support in developing pension fund reform, initiated by negative demographic trends in the society.

-With those activities we work on realisation of our vision of the department which will position itself within the Croatian technology and research network as the leading institution for providing analytical services in quantitative analysis.
+With those activities we work on realization of our vision of the department which will position itself within the Croatian technology and research network as the leading institution for providing analytical services in quantitative analysis.